 Chow Fun — A Smoky Stir-Fry

 Chow fun, or '炒粉', is a stir-fry of rice noodle, veg, and meat, all imbued with the smell of ‘wok hei’.
 This rice noodle is soft, chewy, and large in width, allowing more sauce to cling onto it.
+These ingredients can also be used to make various other Chinese dishes, such as Chow Mein, Lo Mein, and Mei Fun.

 The sauce is made with soy sauce, ginger, garlic, and sesame oil.
 These are the basic components that build the base of flavor in Chinese cooking.